imnotjoadn/pear-ys/README.md

 Share -

 Rough plan:
-    - Create - add the options for your comparison
+  - Create - add the options for your comparison ✔
-    - Compare - iterate through the pair combinations
+  - Compare - iterate through the pair combinations (Start button)
-    - Review - results
+  - Review - results:
+    - Author: would see heatmap graph (public option?)
+    - View their own results

 Tech stack: